- Home

 Should you pay off your mortgage early?

-Your mortgage is probably your biggest financial commitment, and if you can afford to do so, there are plenty of reasons you might want to pay it off early, particularly when living costs are high.
+Your mortgage is probably your biggest financial commitment and, if you can afford to do so, there are plenty of reasons you might want to pay it off early, particularly when living costs are high.
 You’ll pay less interest overall, and ease pressure on your household finances if you don’t have to make monthly repayments.

 If you’re looking at ways to pay off your mortgage early, make sure you check the terms of your deal to see whether you’ll have to pay any early repayment charges first.
 These can sometimes amount to hundreds or thousands of pounds, so you might decide to wait until your current deal finishes before you pay your mortgage off in full.